 When there is an unexpected school closure, delay, early release, or other emergency; local radio and TV stations will be notified to make the announcement.
 The district also attempts to let parents & guardians know by our automated calling system, text message alerts, facebook and twitter feeds and by posting on our district website.

-The automated phone calling system using the student's household phone number and any cell phones listed for legal guardians of the student.
+The automated phone calling system will call the student's household phone number and any cell phones listed for legal guardians of the student.
 You will also receive a SMS text message if enabled for your account.
 If you wish to change or update phone numbers listed or called/texted by this system, please contact the district's Technology Office at 740-385-9329 between 7am and 3pm.

 Here are our other Twitter text alerts.

 Details and FAQs about the Automated Calling System

 Our system will call parents/guardians and staff in the event of a school closure, delay, early release due to inclement weather or other school emergency.
 The system can call up to three phone numbers per family.

 The student numbers that will be called are the phone numbers in the Student Information System that are designated by the category, “student lives with”.
 Students with siblings in school will receive only one set of calls per family.
 Should families wish to change or update their phone numbers, please call the district's Technology Office at 740-385-9329.